sparna-git/Sparnatural/docs/widgets.md

 ### Configuration

-In OWL configuration, declare a sub-property of [`config-core:TimeProperty-Date`](http://data.sparna.fr/ontologies/sparnatural-config-core#TimeProperty-Date).
+In your SHACL configuration, add a `dash:searchWidget` annotation with the value [`config-core:TimeProperty-Date`](http://data.sparna.fr/ontologies/sparnatural-config-core#TimeProperty-Date).

-In addition, if the entities in the knowledge graph are associated to a date range and possibly an exact date, and you want to test if the searche ddate range overlaps with the entities date range, you could use the [`config-core:beginDateProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#beginDateProperty), [`config-core:endDateProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#endDateProperty) and optionnaly [`config-core:exactDateProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#exactDateProperty) to indicate respectively the URIs used to express the begin date, end date and exact date on the entities.
+In addition, if the entities in the knowledge graph are associated to a date range and possibly an exact date, and you want to test if the searche date range overlaps with the entities date range, you can use the annotations [`config-core:beginDateProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#beginDateProperty), [`config-core:endDateProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#endDateProperty) and optionnaly [`config-core:exactDateProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#exactDateProperty) to indicate respectively the URIs used to express the begin date, end date and exact date on the entities.
 More details can be found in the [detailled documentation of the date-range query feature](http://docs.sparnatural.eu/Querying-date-ranges.html).

+### Default configuration

+Date range widget is used by default if the sh:datatype is `xsd:date` or `xsd:dateTime`.

 ### Datasources